 Skip to content

-Multidisk/File Games: Folders Interpreted as Files
+Multidisk/File Games: Folders as Files

 Let's use the fake PlayStation 1 game Dragon Fantasy VII as an example.